bertique/node-yt-to-mp3/README.md

 ## Future work
 - Improved caching: Currently the cache is never deleted.
 I added a script (clearMusicCache) that can be called as a cron job to clean the directory, but that's far from ideal
+- Better error handling: This was a quick and dirty solution, so lots of places where things can go wrong.